First Trailer for Nia DaCosta's New 'Candyman' Horror Movie Sequel

 Here's the first official trailer (+ teaser poster) for Nia DaCosta's Candyman, direct from YouTube:

 For as long as residents can remember, the housing projects of Chicago's Cabrini Green neighborhood were terrorized by a word-of-mouth ghost story about a supernatural killer with a hook for a hand, easily summoned by those daring to repeat his name five times into a mirror.
 In present day, a decade after the last of the Cabrini towers were torn down, visual artist Anthony McCoy (Yahya Abdul-Mateen II) and his girlfriend, gallery director Brianna Cartwright (Teyonah Parris), move into a luxury condo in Cabrini, now gentrified beyond recognition and inhabited by upwardly mobile millennials.
 With Anthony's painting career on the brink of stalling, a chance encounter with a Cabrini Green old-timer (Colman Domingo) exposes Anthony to the tragically horrific nature of the true story behind Candyman.
 Anxious to maintain his status in the Chicago art world, Anthony begins to explore these macabre details in his studio as fresh grist for paintings, unknowingly opening a door to a complex past that unravels his own sanity and unleashes a terrifyingly viral wave of violence that puts him right on a collision course with destiny.
 Candyman is directed by American filmmaker Nia DaCosta, her second feature after making Little Woods previously.
 The screenplay is by Win Rosenfeld and Jordan Peele.
 Produced by Ian Cooper, Win Rosenfeld, Jordan Peele.
-Universal will release DaCosta's Candyman in theaters everywhere on June 12th this summer.
+Universal will release DaCosta's Candyman in theaters starting on October 16th in the fall.